Ray Daniels (film editor)

-Raymond L. Daniels, Jr. (September 27, 1933 – July 5, 2017) was an American film editor.
+Raymond L. Daniels Jr. (September 27, 1933 – July 5, 2017) was an American film editor.

 Daniels is best known for his work on The Streets of San Francisco, Starsky & Hutch, Hawaii Five-O, and Hill Street Blues.
 He had an extended collaboration (1981–1985) with showrunner Steven Bochco and edited the pilots for Hill Street Blues and L.A.
 Law.
 Daniels was nominated for seven Emmy Awards.

 Personal life

-Raymond L. Daniels, Jr. was born on September 27, 1933 in New London, Connecticut, USA.
+Raymond L. Daniels Jr. was born on September 27, 1933, in New London, Connecticut, US.
 In 1942, the family moved to Los Angeles.
 He attended Hollywood High School and married Claudia LaVarre, daughter of actor John Merton and sister of Lane Bradford.
-Daniels died on July 5, 2017 in West Hills, California, USA.
+Daniels died on July 5, 2017, in West Hills, California, US.